fxsitecompat/www.fxsitecompat.dev/content/docs/2018/support-for-event-srcelement-has-been-added.md

 ---
-title: "Support for `Event.prototype.srcElement` has been added"
+title: "Support for `Event.srcElement` has been added"
 date: "2018-05-08T16:17:00-04:00"
 categories: ["dom"]
 tags: []